microsoft/presidio/docs/development.md

 - In the project root directory, you will find common code for using, serving and testing Presidio as a cluster of services, as well as CI/CD pipelines codebase and documentation.

-### Setting up Pipenv
+### Setting up PDM

-[Pipenv](https://pipenv.pypa.io/en/latest/) is a Python workflow manager, handling dependencies and environment for Python packages.
+[PDM](https://daobook.github.io/pdm/) is Python package manager with PEP 582 support.
+It installs and manages packages in a similar way to npm that doesn't need to create a virtualenv at all.
 It is used by each Presidio service as the dependencies manager, to be aligned with the specific requirements versions.
-Follow these steps when starting to work on a Presidio service with Pipenv:
+Follow these steps when starting to work on a Presidio service with pdm:

-1. Install Pipenv
+1. Install PDM

     - Using Pip

         ```sh
-        pip install --user pipenv
+        pip install --user pdm
         ```

     - Using Homebrew (in MacOS)

         ```
-        brew install pipenv
+        brew install pdm
         ```

-    Additional installation instructions for Pipenv: <https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv>
+    Additional installation instructions for PDM: <https://daobook.github.io/pdm/#installation>

-2. Have Pipenv create a virtualenv for the project and install all requirements in the Pipfile, including dev requirements.
+2. Have PDM create a virtualenv for the project and install all requirements in the pyproject.toml, including dev requirements.

     For example, in the `presidio-analyzer` folder, run:

     ```
-    pipenv install -e '.[all]' --skip-lock
+    pdm install -G:all
     ```

 3. Run all tests:

     ```
-    pipenv run pytest
+    pdm run pytest
     ```

-4. To run arbitrary scripts within the virtual env, start the command with `pipenv run`.
+4. To run arbitrary scripts within the virtual env, start the command with `pdm run`.
 For example:
-    1. `pipenv run ruff check`
+    1. `pdm run ruff check`
-    2. `pipenv run pip freeze`
+    2. `pdm run pip freeze`
-    3. `pipenv run python -m spacy download en_core_web_lg`
+    3. `pdm run python -m spacy download en_core_web_lg`

     Command 3 downloads the default spacy model needed for Presidio Analyzer.`

-#### Alternatively, activate the virtual environment and use the commands by starting a pipenv shell
+#### Alternatively, activate the virtual environment and use the commands using [this method](https://pdm-project.org/latest/usage/venv/#activate-a-virtualenv).

-1. Start shell:

-    ```
-    pipenv shell
-    ```

-2. Run commands in the shell

-    ```
-    pytest
-    pip freeze
-    ```

 ### Development guidelines